NFollett89/live-portfolio/README.md

 ## 💡 Ideas for later...
 - [ ] Pull Spotify tracks from Git history and create a playlist
     - Any line of a commit message may be `[Music] TITLE, ARTIST, SPOTIFY_TRACK_URL`
+    - Use `make music` to do this with a prompt!